jarvisar/senior-design/README.md

 For example, an exoplanet with a radius of 0.5 ER has half the radius of the Earth and an exoplanet with 0.5 EM has half the mass of the Earth.
 For reference, the Earth's radius is 6,371km and
       it's mass is 5.972 x 10<sup>24</sup> kg.

-### Development

-This web application was developed using Angular for a senior design project.
-###### Hint: entering the Konami code will show secret exoplanets!

 ## FAQ